-Age (year built) Circa 1850 Weather Showery conditions.
-Chimney stacks Rendered chimney with flashings formed in lead.
+Weather Dull and overcast.
+Chimney stacks Mutual chimney is of stone finish with flashings formed in lead.
+Gable chimney has been replaced with metal flues and lead flashing.
 Visually inspected with the aid of binoculars where appropriate.
 Roofing including roof space The roof is pitched and clad with slates.
 Valley gutters are formed in lead.
-Ridging is of metal type.
-The rear extension and dormer have flat bitumen felt roof finishes.
-Access to the roof space was possible from a hatch within the ground floor hall.
-The roof structure is of a timber frame with timber sarking and bitumen underfelt.
-Quilt insulation has been laid between the ceiling joists and to the rafters.
+Flat roof above the bay window and rear bathroom dormer.
+Access to the roof space was possible from a hatch within the upper floor hall and from an eaves cupboard in the rear bedroom.
+The roof structure is of a timber frame with timber sarking.
+Quilt insulation has been laid between and over the ceiling joists.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Rainwater fittings Rainwater fittings are of cast iron and pvc type.
-Namwater mungs , , , , , , , , , , , , , , , , , , , Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings Rainwater fittings are a mixture of cast iron and PVC type.
+Visually inspected with the aid of binoculars where appropriate.
+Tiodaily inspected with the did of birlocaldis where appropriate.
+Main walls Main walls are of solid stone and brickwork construction with a part rendered finish.
+Visually inspected with the aid of binoculars where appropriate.
+Foundations and concealed parts were not exposed or inspected.